zmaychek84/gaia/README.md

    ⚠️ **NOTE**: If you get a Windows Security warning, you can verify the application by clicking *"More info"* and then *"Run anyway"*.
 This warning appears because the application is not digitally signed.

-   ⚠️ **NOTE**: Note that the installer will attempt to write to the same directory by default and may overwrite a previous installation of GAIA.
+   ⚠️ **NOTE**: The installer will attempt to write to the same directory by default and may overwrite a previous installation of GAIA.
 Change the target directory if you want to avoid this.

 1. Follow the on-screen instructions to complete the installation.
-You may be prompted to delete existing installation of GAIA if a previous version was installed.
+You may be prompted to delete the existing installation of GAIA if a previous version was installed.
    1. The process will take about 5-10 minutes depending on your Wi-Fi connection and includes everything needed to get up and running with LLMs on Ryzen AI.

 1. Once installation is complete, two desktop icons will be created.